jliu678/PRCC-Nature_Communications/README.md

 signaling pathway, suggesting that this signaling pathway may play a role in pRCC development.
 We developed a transgenic mouse model with a renal epithelial cell-specific hyperactivation of YAP1 and found that hyperactivation of YAP1 could induce dedifferentiation and transformation of renal tubular epithelial cells leading to the development of pRCC.
-We analyzed at the single53 cell resolution the cellular landscape alterations during cancer initiation and progression.
+We analyzed at the single cell resolution the cellular landscape alterations during cancer initiation and progression.
 Our data indicated that the hyperactivated YAP1, via manipulating multiple signaling pathways, induced epithelial cell transformation, MDSC (Myeloid-derived suppressor cells) accumulation, and pRCC